spencertipping/nfu/README.md

 - `-o`, `--order`: Orders elements by numeric value.
 - `-O`, `--rorder`: Same as `order`, but reverses the sort.
 - `-s`, `--sum`: Takes a running total of the given numbers.
+- `-p`, `--plot`: Plots the input data as-is.
+You may need to reorder or slice fields to get gnuplot to work correctly.